Here’s How To Ride Your Kick Scooter In The Rain (& Not Get Hurt)

 Rear fender brake ("stomp brake") on a Razor A5 Lux Scooter

 A standard fender brake on a Razor A5 Lux.
-OK when dry, useless when wet!
+OK when dry, but useless when wet!

 With hard tires, it’s best to avoid using a front brake in the rain at all.